Last fact-checked: 4 December 2018

 A land-locked European Union (EU) country located in Central Europe, Hungary shares borders with Austria, Slovakia, Ukraine, Romania, Serbia, Croatia and Slovenia.

-International flights arrive to Budapest’s Liszt Ferenc International Airport and several other cities throughout the country.
+International flights arrive at Budapest’s Liszt Ferenc International Airport and several other cities throughout the country.
 These days, "no-frills" airlines operating throughout much of Europe offer cheap, frequent flights between most European countries, including Budapest.
 If you're traveling overland through Europe, Eurail and other train services provide a multitude of schedules to most major Hungarian cities.

 Hungary was one of the first to open its borders to neighboring countries for dental and medical care and it has earned a well-deserved reputation for providing high quality, affordable care.
 The additional revenue generated by Hungary's long-standing dental tourism industry has been re-invested; Hungary’s facilities are now among the best in the world.